 Graduate Studies in the College of Arts and Sciences offers more than 20 degree programs in 12 departments, including degrees in biology, education and school psychology, English, humanities, mathematics, theology and religious studies, clinical mental health counseling, and school counseling.
-In partnership with the Boler School of Business, we also offer degrees in communications management and nonprofit administration.
+In partnership with the Boler School of Business, we also offer degrees in communication management and nonprofit administration.

 Perhaps you are looking to take a class for personal enrichment, to prepare for further advanced study, or to join us as a transient student.
 With a baccalaureate degree, you will apply through the Office of Graduate Studies as a non-degree seeking student.